C7C8/JFrameList/README.md

 This list is provided as a general roadmap, not a complete list of upcoming updates.

-* Add the ability to load data from server (likely by an XML file stored on the gh-pages branch) such that new versions need not be downloaded for updated data.
 * Clean up the GUI.

 ###Misc